This article was written by Warren Corbett

 But her biggest event of 1964 happened at a party on the Saturday after Thanksgiving, when she met Jordan Bushman, a construction executive.
 They married in June 1965, had two sons, and stayed together for nearly 55 years until Jordan’s death in March 2020.
 Betty died less than six months later on September 3, 2020, at 89.

 “I was so bad I killed the opportunity for another woman,” she quipped in a 2019 interview, and added, “I personally don’t care for women doing sports.
 I would never have gone into a locker room.
 But I’m a different generation.”23

-This biography was reviewed by Rory Costello and Jan Finkel, and fact-checked by Alan Cohen.
+This biography was originally published in August 2019 and was updated in September 2020.
+It was reviewed by Rory Costello and Jan Finkel, and fact-checked by Alan Cohen.

 1 Gloria Negri, “A’s Girl Broadcaster Makes Debut in Hub,” Boston Globe, September 17, 1964: 48.

 2 Whet Moser, “Betty Caywood and Mary Shane, Baseball’s First Female Announcers,” Chicago Magazine, September 26, 2012, http://www.chicagomag.com/Chicago-Magazine/The-312/September-2012/Betty-Caywood-and-Mary-Shane-Baseballs-First-Female-Broadcasters/, accessed November 14, 2018.